allopole/ROSC/README.md

 <http://opensoundcontrol.org/>

-Many applications, most programming environmnts, and numerous devices (including sensor/actuator interfaces such as arduino) have OSC client and/or server implementations.
+Many applications, most programming environments, and numerous devices (including sensor/actuator interfaces such as Arduino) have OSC client and/or server implementations.

 See: